Batmanian/KeithDunstan/src/posts/the-australian-uppercrust-book/snobbery-in-business.md

 Actually people do like to charm their secretaries, pick their noses, even do tea-break push-ups, in private.
 So now the quality of your landscaping is in direct proportion to your prestige.
 The senior clerk gets a nice, little three foot six inch walnut veneer partition.
 It takes in four feet all around his desk and makes him feel just that much more important.
 If you put a little hay in his pen it would look like a nativity scene.
 His desk is 4ft 6in. by 2ft in., and he has three drawers on the right-hand side.

 The departmental superintendent has a slightly higher partition.
 He still fits in with the office landscaping because he has louvres.
-His desk is Sft by 2 ft 6in. and he has drawers both left and right.
+His desk is 5ft by 2 ft 6in. and he has drawers both left and right.
 And so we become progressively grander.
 The area manager has a six foot partition with glass up to the ceiling.
 There is always the awful feeling that if someone stood a-tip-toe it would be possible to see what the devil he was up to in there, so the State manager gets solid black bean panelling from floor to ceiling.

 Black bean, incidentally is the IN timber.
 It is in short supply and you pay much more for substitutes which look like black bean.
 There is a little tragedy here, although you often have something which is better than black bean your admirers know so little about Australian timbers they cannot instantly recognize how much money you have spent.

 Oh yes, we are now up to the State manager in his black bean splendour.

-His desk is now Sft 6in. by 3ft with an L piece to take books and office intercom.
+His desk is now 5ft 6in. by 3ft with an L piece to take books and office intercom.
 But there are still subtleties.

 He could be a mere two outside or three outside window manager.
 Or does he have an indoor plant?
 In one of our oil companies indoor plants only begin at a fairly illustrious level.
 I remember an unfortunate sub manager who was a genuine indoor plant lover.
 So he brought to the office his very own monstera deliciosa, which he watered with all the right hormones.